ponchoblesa/rest/README.md

 # rest
-Simple REST service with Node.js
+Simple REST service with Node.js and MongoDB